 A common question we get from partners goes something like this: “We’d love to use Nerdio to manage our Azure deployments but have existing customers in Azure.
 Can Nerdio be used to manage those?”

 The short answer is, “yes, they absolutely can” and it does require a bit of planning.”

 The goal of this article is to outline the steps necessary to configure Nerdio to manage existing Azure resources.

-The Typical Nerdio for Azure Deployment
+The Typical Nerdio Manager for MSP Deployment

 Nerdio is designed to be safe and non-disruptive to existing environments.
 Therefore, when you provision a new Nerdio account into Azure, it creates a brand new, empty resource group and only manages resources in that one resource group.
 You can have a single Azure AD tenant with a single Azure Subscription and segregate customers by resource groups (or by Azure subscriptions or Azure AD tenants).
 The resources in each of these groups will be independent and isolated.
 Nerdio will manage each deployment in each unique resource group as its own Nerdio account.